panvicka/CubeMonitor-VUE-Demo-CM/README.md

 # DEMO CubeMonitor UI with Vue

-Create dashboard to CubeMonitor application with custom UI elements with no minimal node-red diagram fidling.
+Create dashboard to CubeMonitor application with custom UI elements with no minimal node-red diagram fiddling.

 - This part contains the CubeMonitor JSON file and Vue UI source code.
 Check the documentation on [this repository github page](https://panvicka.github.io/CubeMonitor-VUE-Demo-CM/)
 - The second part with MCU program can be found here [CubeMonitor-VUE-Demo-MCU](https://github.com/panvicka/CubeMonitor-VUE-Demo-MCU)

-This is how the NodeRed diagramm looks like.
+This is how the NodeRed diagram looks like.
 You only need to adjust the left part of it to filter and variables that should be send to the UI.
 <img src="./docs/assets/screen_shot_with_notes.svg" alt="NodeRed diagram" width="800"/>